bacalhau-project/bacalhau/docs/data-ingestion/pin.md

 ---
 # Pinning Data

 If you have data that you want to make available to your Bacalhau jobs (or other people), you can pin it using a pinning service like Web3.Storage, Estuary, etc. Pinning services store data on behalf of users.
 The pinning provider is essentially guaranteeing that your data will be available if someone knows the CID.
 Most pinning services offer you a free tier, so you can try them out without spending any money.

 ## Web3.Storage

 This example will demonstrate how to pin data using Web3.Storage.
 Web3.Storage is a pinning service that is built on top of IPFS and Filecoin.
-It is free to use for small amounts of data, and has a generous free tier.
+It is free to use for small amounts of data and has a generous free tier.
 You can find more information about Web3.Storage [here](https://web3.storage/).

 - First you need to create an [account](https://web3.storage/login/) (if you don't have one already).
 - Next, sign in and browse to the [Create API Key](https://web3.storage/tokens/?create=true) page.
 Follow the instructions to create an API key.
 Once created, you will need to copy the API key to your clipboard.